unixorn/git-extra-commands/README.md

     `git clone https://github.com/unixorn/git-extra-commands.git git-extra-commands`

-3. Edit your `~/.zshrc` and add `git-extra-commands` – same as clone directory– to the list of plugins to enable:
+3. Edit your `~/.zshrc` and add `git-extra-commands` – same as clone directory – to the list of plugins to enable:

     `plugins=( ... git-extra-commands )`